kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 * [Integrating our Redis Server with our RESP parser](#integrating-our-parser-into-the-tcp-server)
 * [Integrating our Redis Server with KV store](#integrating-our-redis-server-with-kv-store)

+---

+_This post is inspired by [Rust Tokio Mini-Redis Tutorial](https://tokio.rs/tokio/tutorial/setup), where it walks through the reader to implement a mini Redis with [`tokio`](https://tokio.rs/).
+This post is part of the series of implementing mini Redis in Elixir:_

+- [Part 1: Writing a simple Redis Protocol parser in Elixir][0]
+- Part 2: Writing a mini Redis server in Elixir
+- Part 3: Benchmarking and writing concurrent mini Redis server in Elixir _(Coming soon)_

+---

 ## Prerequisite

 Before we get started, if you're unfamiliar with the following: `GenServer`, `ETS` and `gen_tcp`,